qdm12/goservices/README.md

 `goservices` is a Go package to help manage services.

+For now, it is notably used in [Gluetun](https://github.com/qdm12/gluetun) and [qdm12/dns](https://github.com/qdm12/dns/tree/v2.0.0-beta) to run multiple servers and 'loops' in the same program.

 🚧 Logo to be added 🚧

 What is a service?
 It's this interface currently: